nferraz/st/README.md

 Now imagine that you need something more complex!

-### Enters st
+### Using st

-"st" is a simple command-line tool to perform simple statistical calculations.
+"st" is a simple command-line tool to perform simple statistical calculations from the command line.

 Let's start with "sum":